mdalmaruf/SoftwareTesting/ICE1.md

 # ICE1: Review of Python

 ## **Introduction**
-This activity is designed to review fundamental Python concepts and guide you in completing the assignment for analyzing movie budgets.
+This tutorial covers fundamental Python concepts and provides a step-by-step guide to completing an assignment that analyzes movie budgets.
+You will learn about Python's data types, loops, conditionals, and file handling.
 ---

 ## **Part 1: Review of Python Concepts**